-An isotropic expansion of space as described by the scale factor (\ref{GSF}) can also be obtained in a classical setting, considering a Friedmannian cosmology in the presence of a specific fluid matter content.
+An isotropic expansion of space as described by the scale factor (\ref{GSF}) can also be obtained in a classical setting considering a Friedmannian cosmology in the presence of a specific fluid matter content.
 Thus, a comparison of the temporal evolutions of the semiclassical scale factor with a classical scale factor for a universe with this mass-energy content is presented.
 In particular, it is shown that the quantum-geometrical correction resembles the effect of an ultralight, irrotational, stiff, perfect fluid in a classical, flat Friedmann universe in the absence of a cosmological constant.

-Therefore, in order to study the cosmological dynamics of such a perfect fluid in a homogeneous and isotropic spacetime, one solves the first Friedmann equation and the equation for mass-energy conservation simultaneously.
-In all generality, these dynamical equations are usually derived on a flat Minkowskian background, described by means of the metric $\eta_{\mu \nu} = \textnormal{diag}(-1, 1, 1, 1)$ as well as with the energy-momentum tensor for a perfect fluid
+In order to study the cosmological dynamics of such a perfect fluid in a homogeneous and isotropic spacetime, one solves the first Friedmann equation and the equation for mass-energy conservation (cf. Eqs.(\ref{FRE}) and (\ref{cons})) simultaneously.
+These dynamical equations are usually derived in all generality in a flat Minkowskian background using the metric $(\eta^{\mu \nu}) = \textnormal{diag}(-1, 1, 1, 1)$ as well as the energy-momentum tensor for a perfect fluid

-The physical quantity $\rho$ is the energy density, $P$ is the isotropic pressure and $(u^{\mu}) = (1, 0, 0, 0)$ is the fluid's four-velocity in a comoving, inertial frame.
+The quantity $\rho$ is the energy density, $P$ is the isotropic pressure and $(u^{\mu}) = (1, 0, 0, 0)$ is the fluid's four-velocity in a comoving inertial frame.
 Then, the $(0, 0)$-component and the trace of the Einstein equations are leading to the independent Friedmann equations

 and